 Nurses and health technicians provide health services in the Washington Elementary School District.
 Services include hearing and vision screening, medication administration, first aid, health assessments to determine illness or injury and health education.
-If you have questions or concerns, contact your school health office, the health service coordinator at 602-347-4873.
+If you have questions or concerns, contact your school health office.